absmach/magistrala-docs/docs/dev-guide/reports.md

 Templates can be used in two ways:

-1. **Configuration-level Template**: Set a custom template for a specific report configuration
+1. **Configuration-level Template**: Set a custom template for a specific report configuration.
-2. **Request-level Template**: Include a template in individual report generation requests
+2. **Request-level Template**: Include a template in individual report generation requests.

 #### Configuration-level Usage